 In the painting, a woman sits indoors at a table arrayed with a meal.
 We share her view of snowcapped trees and a host of birds through the window.
 The heavy looking draperies that frame the window add an element of cosiness or claustrophobia, depending on one’s perspective.
 This interior has been interpreted alternately as indicative of solitude and quiet reflection or entrapment and emotional isolation.
 With her back to the viewer, the woman portrayed here has been identified by some scholars as the artist herself.
 In 1911, Münter and other artists, including Franz Marc, Alexei Jawlensky, and Münter’s then-partner Vassily Kandinsky, founded Der Blaue Reiter (The Blue Rider), a progressive group based in Munich.
 Münter’s work is often associated with the expressionist style practiced by members of this group, but she demonstrated a sense of self-awareness and individuality that she applied passionately to her vivid canvases.
 In the midst of the Nazi era, Münter ignored the limitations imposed on her as a radical artist and continued to produce still lifes, portraits, landscapes, and interior scenes, such as “Breakfast of the Birds.”

 During Quarantine, we place little treats atop our Free Little Neighborhood Library.
 The king delighted someone today and went home with them.
 Also a Play-doh.
 We also place stationery note cards with stamped envelopes for anyone who wants to easily write a letter.
+Those are so popular!!
 Do you see the coffee sachets (like tea bags)?
 I thought they might be appreciated.
 We discovered SteepedCoffee.com in October in our Chicago hotel.
 They make a tasty and easy cup of coffee.
 They’re quite popular.
-I ordered more today.
+I ordered more today and gave a box to the nurses at the hospital.

 And this is a very fun version we sometimes play at highest volume 🙂 with Bruce Springsteen’s band performing in Dublin a year ago.